moos/sliderControl/README.md

 Sliding to the end fires the onchange() event.
 So it's important to set it to do the proper action.

 The spotlight animation works on Safari 4.x & Chrome 4.x which support animation of the -webkit-mask-position property.
 It isn't supported on iPhone OS 3.1.2 browser.
+Works fine  on iOS 4.x!

 ## License